AndreasHaug/Compila10/README.md

    ```
    An executable will be located in app/build/distributions/.

-   The provided makefile can also be used to build with
+   On Linux, the provided makefile can also be used to build with
    ```bash
    make
    ```